kristofkruller/algorythms-js/GENERAL.md

 # task 2 in index.js is about caching

->About "first try": first mistake was to do anything before `if statement!` furthermore it uses a `global(or modular) scope` cache obj and mutates that.
+>About "first try": first mistake was to do anything before `if statement!` (never acceptable as running unnesseceary calculations, mechanics, ect.) furthermore it uses a `global(or modular) scope` cache obj and mutates that.
 Later I also divided this whole accomplishment to more fn than just do everything in one.
 >Important that I placed the whole context into a closure.
 You pass the arg to the return fn at invoke, this way I can use caching without rerendering it.
+>The calculator fn passed as an arg for generic approach

+# task 3 recursion

+****